brodriguez8774/Python_ParallelGuiTutorial/readme.md

 Brandon Rodriguez

 ## About This Program
 A tutorial to help understanding of Parallelization and wxPython GUI's.
+Written and tested in Python Version 3.5.

+This program has 3 major steps:
+1) Creating a GUI that updates on button press.
+2) Creating a multiprocessing pool which essentially creates and reads randomly generated ints through separate process threads.
+3) Combine the above two.
+Results in a threaded GUI that calls a separate thread to create a random int.
+GUI updates self afterwards.

+### Hints and Solution
+If you get stuck, need hints, or simply want to see a solution, check out the "solution" branch of this project.

 ## Steps